leoleovich/grafsy/README.md

     Also these 2 params are exactly allocating memory
 - allowedMetrics - Regexp of allowed metric.
 Every metric which is not passing check against regexp will be removed
 - log - Main log file
+- hostname - alias to use instead of os.Hostname() result

 ## Sending and cache